ulfschneider/breakdown/README.md

 -   `parentkey` will visualize the epic link key for stories and the parent issue key for sub-tasks.
 -   `cfdpoints` will let the Cumulative Flow Diagram visualize status changes by counting story points instead of counting issues.
 -   `fromdate` will be used by the Cumulative Flow Diagram as the start date for the visualization.
 Format is `YYYY-MM-DD`.
--   `predict`  predicted completion date can be indicated depending on the configured start date.
+-   `predict`  a predicted completion date can be indicated depending on the configured start date.
 Use the `predict` setting to configure that tracking start date.
 Format is `YYYY-MM-DD`.
 -   'markers' indicate milestones inside of the Cumulative Flow Diagram.
 Either in format `YYYY-MM-DD` or `(YYYY-MM-DD:Label)`.
 -   `todate` will be used by the Cumulative Flow Diagram as the end date for the visualization.
 Format is `YYYY-MM-DD`.